Dudley Allen Sargent: Biography

 From 1879 until his retirement in 1919, Sargent was director of the Hemenway Gymnasium at Harvard University.
 From 1879 to 1889 was assistant professor of physical training at Harvard.
 His nomination in 1889 for full professor was blocked by alumni on the Board of Overseers at Harvard who were annoyed about an 1885 ban the faculty athletic committee, of which Sargent was a member, had put on football.
 Although Sargent was accused of being opposed to football itself, the ban stemmed from "rough play and fighting."
 The athletic committee was founded in 1882, Sargent being a founding member, as a pioneering effort by Harvard to regulate intercollegiate competition.

-In 1881-1916 Sargent was director of the Normal School of Physical Training at Cambridge, Massachusetts, and after 1916 was president of its successor, the Sargent School of Physical Education.
+From 1881 to 1916, Sargent was director of the Normal School of Physical Training at Cambridge, Massachusetts, and after 1916 was president of its successor, the Sargent School of Physical Education.
 This school was for the training of teachers of physical education.
 In 1883, it found accommodations at 20 Church Street, and in 1904 in a new building on Everett Street.
 Initially, only women were taught; in 1904 the school was open to men as well.
 Sargent challenged the Victorian tradition of females prone to fainting, and encouraged freedom of dress and vigorous activity for girls and women.
 Sargent taught both German and Swedish gymnastics although at this time the two were competing in a "battle of systems."
-In 1907-16, Sargent was president of the Health Education League.
+From 1907 to 1916, Sargent was president of the Health Education League.

 He married Ella Frazier Ledyard in 1881.
 They separated after a few years together, and had one child, Ledyard, who later continued his father's work.

 Sargent died in Peterborough, New Hampshire on July 21, 1924.